ariebovenberg/ariebovenberg.github.io/_posts/2021-12-27-is-your-python-code-vulnerable-to-log-injection.md

 But it is plausible that either:
 - Someone would add the `msg` parameter to an existing log statement in this way;
 - When refactoring to an f-string, someone forgot to remove the `context` argument;
-- That log messages are passed through a user-defined function which adds a `context` argument.
+- That log messages are passed through a user-defined function or logging filter which adds a `context` argument.

 In this case get an error like this: